6 Tips for Maximizing the Potential of Distributed Teams

 Delegate Headhunting Duties

-This is a phase that should come a bit later in the process.
+This phase should come a bit later in the process.
 Many people begin assembling distributed teams through online job sites and eventually expand to a point where they can open up an office in a foreign country.

 Of course, you should always screen new candidates yourself and have the last say, but putting the preliminary process in the hands of the most trusted people in your offshore office will certainly help you to get the best talent possible.